 Fresh peas have recently come into season in these parts and as I passed pile upon pile of satiny green pods at the farmers market, I felt a growing meat pie craving well up from the depths of my stomach.

-Of all the meat pie variants, I have a particular affinity for the humble shepherd’s pie (which sometimes goes by the name “cottage pie”).
-Brimming with meat, gravy and topped with a cloud of fluffy mashed potatoes, there’s a lot to like about it.
-Better still, it’s much less fussy than its pie crusted brethren.
+Of all the meat pie variants, I have a particular affinity for the humble shepherd's pie (which sometimes goes by the name "cottage pie", particularly if made with beef instead of lamb).
+Brimming with meat, gravy and topped with a cloud of fluffy mashed potatoes, there's a lot to like about it.
+Better still, it's much less fussy than its pie crusted brethren.

 As regular readers have come to expect, I can’t leave well enough alone though, so I’ve borrowed some ingredients from the British Isles, the Iberian Peninsula and the Southern US to come up with my own unique take.
 If a Sunday roast and and sweet potato pie collided in a tapas restaurant, this might be their progeny.

-It takes a bit of work, especially if you start with fresh peas that need to be shelled, but it’s almost as fun to look at as it is to eat and it has a nice balance of flavours.
-You can assemble the pie a day or two in advance, so it’s perfect for making ahead of a busy week, when you know you won’t have much time to cook.
+It takes a bit of work, especially if you start with fresh peas that need to be shelled, but it's almost as fun to look at as it is to eat, and it has a nice balance of flavors.
+You can assemble the pie a day or two in advance, so it's perfect for making ahead of a busy week when you know you won't have much time to cook.

 Units